ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lectures/lect01.md

     * the main function
     * namepsaces and include directives
     * commenting your code
-    * standard input, standard output and standard error with cin, cout, cerr
+    * standard input, standard output with cin, cout
 * The three stages of writing and executing C++ code: editing, compiling, (linking and) executing
 * Five components of a computer and why it matters
 * Compiling code with g++